svaloumas/iocast/README.md

 - [x] Database Interface.
 Use the built-in in-memory database or use custom drivers for other storage engines by implementing an one-func interface.
 - [x] Task Metadata.
 Retrieve metadata such as status, creation time, execution time, and elapsed time.
 Metadata is also stored with the task results.
 - [x] Scheduler: Schedule tasks to run at a specific timestamp.
+- [x] Retries backoff mechanism: Set the duration of the intervals between failed retry attempts.
 - [ ] Scheduler: Add support for periodic tasks.

 ## test